pedromedley/website/content/documentation/topics/ssl-validation.md

 Error: Hostname/IP doesn't match certificate's altnames: "Host: schier.co. is not in the cert's altnames: DNS:*.surge.sh, DNS:surge.sh"
 ```

-If you are testing a local development server, or know that the certificate is invalid, you can
+If you are testing on a local development server, or know that the certificate is invalid, you can
-disable SSL validation in the settings by unchecking the "Disable SSL Validation" option.
+disable SSL validation in the settings by deselecting the "Disable SSL Validation" option.